JuliaLang/julia/doc/src/devdocs/precompile_hang.md

 const GLOBAL_TIMER = maketimer()
 ```

-or it might conceivably occur in a [precomile workload](https://github.com/JuliaLang/PrecompileTools.jl).
+or it might conceivably occur in a [precompile workload](https://github.com/JuliaLang/PrecompileTools.jl).

 If you struggle to identify the causative lines, then consider doing a binary search: comment out sections of your package (or `include` lines to omit entire files) until you've reduced the problem in scope.